-Relative to historical abundance, today's loggerhead nesting populations in the North Pacific (Japan) and South Pacific (Australia) are substantially reduced (Figure 8).
+Relative to historical abundance, today's loggerhead nesting populations in the North Pacific (Japan) and South Pacific (Australia) are substantially reduced (Figure 9).
 One ray of hope is that nesting in Japan may be showing early signs of recovery.
-Although it is much too soon to distinguish a trend, nesting for the species in 2008 and 2009 was the highest it had been in over a decade.
+Although it is much too soon to distinguish a trend, nesting for the species has increased in the last five years (Chapman and Seminoff 2016).

-IUCN Red List Status: Endangered
+IUCN Red List Status: Endangered in the North Pacific